 These are just the broad outlines of eligibility for SSI — claims are evaluated by Social Security on a case-by-case basis, subject to a complex set of rules and calculations.
 You’ll find more information in the Social Security pamphlet “You May Be Able to Get Supplemental Security Income (SSI)” and on the SSI home page.
 Social Security’s Benefit Eligibility Screening Tool can help you determine if you might qualify.

 - Supplemental Security Income benefits are paid out of general U.S. Treasury funds, not from Social Security taxes.
 You need not have worked a certain amount, or paid FICA taxes, to be eligible.

-- Forty-six states and the District of Columbia offer supplemental SSI payments.
-(The states that don't are Arizona, Mississippi, North Dakota and West Virginia.)
+- Forty-four states and the District of Columbia offer supplemental SSI payments.
+(The states that don't are Arizona, Arkansas, Mississippi, North Dakota, Tennessee and West Virginia.)
 States that provide additional payments may have their own rules regarding income and eligibility.

 - SSI is not available to residents of Puerto Rico, the U.S. Virgin Islands, American Samoa and Guam.
 The U.S. Supreme Court upheld this exclusion in a 2021 ruling on a case brought by a man who lost SSI benefits after moving from New York to Puerto Rico.

 - Residents of the Northern Mariana Islands can receive SSI, but the territory does not supplement federal payments.